bitcoinbrisbane/DappBrowser6000/README.md

 # fireWolf

 ## Abstract
 Unlike the internet where we have a set of clients browsers that render standardise HTML markup we do not have a *real* DAPP browser.
 The goal of this project is to define a set of new HTML tags that allow developers to write HTML style code and interface directly with Ethereum smart contracts.

-## Browser Engines

-Browers work by the following process:

-Some of the engines used are
-* WebKit
-* Gecko

-I like the engine `litehtml` and see they take bitcoin tips.
-There is also a c# wrapper which could be helpful.
+We call this standard EML (Etherum Markup Langauge).

 ## Approach (Proxy)